 - Provides legal information, educational materials, and training to self-represented litigants regarding court rules, court procedure, and various civil legal topics;

 - Assists with the identification and completion of legal forms;

 - Refers parties to other legal and non-legal community resources;

-- Conducts a weekly Ask-A-Lawyer program, at which litigants can meet with volunteer pro bono attorneys regarding landlord-tenant issues; and
+- Conducts weekly Ask-A-Lawyer programs, at which litigants can meet with volunteer pro bono attorneys; and

 - Provides forms and information via its website on such topics as mediation, small claims actions, landlord-tenant disputes, protection orders, and how to represent one's self in court, among other things.